Grief loss and bereavement

-Losing someone you love can leave you feeling empty, lonely and isolated.
+Losing someone you love can leave you feeling empty, lonely, and isolated.
 You’re left with an emotional void and you can’t see any light at the end of a very long tunnel.
 Grief can cause psychological and physical problems.
-Things such as weight loss, sleep deprivation and even nutritional deficiencies can all be put down to grief.
+Problems such as weight loss, sleep deprivation, and even nutritional deficiencies can all be put down to grief.

 Grief isn’t a linear process, you can feel okay for months and suddenly your grief washes over you.
 This is perfectly normal.
 Even recovery from a physical injury isn’t always straightforward.
 But this apparent lack of direction can be frustrating.